The Securities Litigation Review: Sweden

-Furthermore, in relation to insider trading and market manipulation, the SFSA may impose pecuniary sanctions against both natural and legal persons.40
+Furthermore, the SFSA may, with respect to violations of the insider trading and market manipulation rules, impose administrative sanctions against both natural and legal persons.31

-As a result of the legislator having delegated a degree of authority and standards-setting to the self-regulation system, the ongoing supervision of issuers is mainly exercised by the relevant stock exchange.
+The continuous supervision of issuers of securities is mainly carried out by the relevant stock exchange.
+In this respect, the stock exchanges have been delegated the authority to define the contours of the self-regulation system upon which the Swedish securities market rests.
 As noted above, the listing and takeover rules of the NSE indirectly implement EU legislation in the field of securities law and the stock exchange is also responsible for monitoring compliance with its rules.
-The SFSA seeks to ensure that the stock exchanges enforce their rules correctly in relation to the issuers.
+In parallel, the SFSA supervise the stock exchanges, thereby ensuring that their rules are correctly enforced in relation to the issuers.

-According to the MAR, stock exchanges, multilateral trading facilities and persons professionally executing transactions are obligated to report any observed trade orders or transactions that can be assumed to be related to insider trading, market manipulation or unlawful disclosure of insider information, or attempts at such conduct.
-In accordance with the Market Abuse Act, the SFSA submits these matters to prosecutors at the SNECA, who start a criminal investigation.
-The SFSA itself may not initiate criminal proceedings.
+Pursuant to the MAR, regulated markets, multilateral trading facilities and persons professionally executing transactions are required to report any observed trade order or transaction that can be assumed to be related to insider trading, market manipulation or unlawful disclosure of inside information, or attempts at such conduct.
+Such reports shall be filed with the SFSA.
+In accordance with the Market Abuse Act, the SFSA submits these matters to the SNECA, which typically starts a criminal investigation.
+The SFSA itself may not initiate criminal investigations.

-Prosecutors are obliged, under the CJP, to conduct a criminal investigation when informed that a crime might have been committed.42 During the investigation, the prosecutor may, among other things, examine witnesses, gather documentary evidence and under certain circumstances use wiretapping and other means of coercion.
+Pursuant to the CJP, a prosecutor is under a professional obligation to conduct a criminal investigation when a crime has been committed.33 During the investigation, the prosecutor may, among other things, examine witnesses, gather documentary evidence and under certain circumstances use wiretapping and other coercive measures.
 Normally the SFSA and SNECA collaborate closely and exchange information.
 Suspects have no obligation to cooperate with either the court or the prosecutor or to produce evidence.

-Legal persons cannot be held liable for criminal offences.
-Criminal liability is instead attributed to directors or representatives of the entity issuing the security.
-The sanctions that the court may impose vary depending upon the type of criminal offence, and some offences (e.g., serious insider trading and serious market manipulation) can be punishable with up to six years of imprisonment.
-Less serious instances of such criminal offences could be punishable with a fine.
-If convicted, the defendant has the right to appeal before the Court of Appeal.
+Legal persons cannot be held liable for criminal offences.34 Any criminal liability is instead attributed to directors or representatives of the relevant entity.
+The punishment that the court may impose varies depending on the type of criminal act, and some acts (e.g., serious insider trading and serious market manipulation) are punishable with up to six years of imprisonment.
+Less serious instances of such criminal acts could be punishable with a fine.
+If convicted, the defendant has the right to appeal to the court of appeal.

-If administrative sanctions have been imposed on a defendant by the SFSA, prosecutors are precluded from imposing further (criminal) sanctions on the defendant (provided that the matter concerns the same market abuse infringement).43 However, if the SFSA has not imposed administrative sanctions, the prosecutor is under a duty, alongside the prosecution, to file a motion for administrative sanctions.44 This might appear contradictory given the prohibition of ne bis in idem, but given that the criminal burden of proof is harder to satisfy than the administrative burden of proof, the idea is that the court shall adjudicate upon the administrative action only if the prosecutor fails to sufficiently substantiate the criminal offence.45
+If administrative sanctions have been imposed on a defendant by the SFSA, prosecutors are precluded from requesting further (criminal) sanctions on the defendant (provided that the matter concerns the same act).35 However, if the SFSA has not imposed administrative sanctions and the prosecutor decides to bring charges, the prosecutor is under a duty, in parallel with the criminal prosecution, to file a motion for administrative sanctions.36 Hence, a court, and not the SFSA, can impose an administrative sanction in the event that the defendant is acquitted.
+This might appear contradictory given the prohibition of ne bis in idem, but taking into account that the standard of proof in criminal cases is higher than in administrative cases, the underlying reason is that the court shall decide on an administrative sanction only if the prosecutor fails to prove the criminal act.37

-Settlement of administrative actions undertaken by the SFSA is not possible under Swedish law.
+Settlement of administrative proceedings commenced by the SFSA is not possible under Swedish law.
 Nor are settlements available in criminal proceedings, and there is no equivalent of plea-bargain agreements.

 i Jurisdiction under EU Regulation No. 1215/2012

 The general rule of jurisdiction under Brussels I is that the courts of the Member State in which the respondent is domiciled will have jurisdiction to hear the dispute, regardless of the respondent's nationality (Article 4).
-An action may also be brought against a respondent in the courts of a Member State other than the Member State in which the respondent is domiciled in the cases mentioned in Articles 7–23 (rules of special jurisdiction).48 It must be stressed that it is only possible to depart from the general rule in the specific cases expressly provided for in Brussels I.
+An action may also be brought against a respondent in the courts of a Member State other than the Member State in which the respondent is domiciled in the cases mentioned in Articles 7–23 (rules of special jurisdiction).40 It must be stressed that it is only possible to deviate from the general rule in the specific cases expressly stated in Brussels I.

 ii Jurisdiction under national rules

-If the respondent is not domiciled in an EU Member State, and provided that the matter does not fall within the scope of Article 17 of Brussels I (consumer contracts), Swedish national rules on jurisdiction will apply.
-These are set out in Chapter 10 of the CJP.54
+If the respondent is not domiciled in an EU Member State and provided that the matter does not fall within the scope of Article 17 of Brussels I (consumer contracts), Swedish national rules on jurisdiction apply.
+These rules are set out in Chapter 10 of the CJP.45

-Where the respondent has residence outside Sweden, the main rule provides that the district court in the place where the respondent is sojourning has jurisdiction.55
+If the respondent is resident outside Sweden, the main rule provides that the district court in the place where the respondent last resided has jurisdiction.46

-Other courts of Sweden have jurisdiction alongside the court where the respondent is sojourning in the following cases:
+Other courts of Sweden have jurisdiction in parallel with the court where the respondent last resided in the following cases.

-- Section 3 allows jurisdiction for the district court in the place where the respondent's property is located.56
+- Section 3 confers jurisdiction upon the district court in the place where the respondent's property is located.

-- In matters relating to contracts, Section 4 allows jurisdiction for the district court in the place where the contract was entered into.57
+- In matters relating to contracts, Section 4 confers jurisdiction upon the district court in the place where the contract was entered into.47

-- In matters relating to tort, Section 8 allows jurisdiction for the district court in the place where the tortuous act occurred or had its impact.
+- In matters relating to tort, Section 8 confers jurisdiction upon the district court in the place where the tortuous act was committed or had effect.

-- Section 6 allows jurisdiction for the courts in the place where a business establishment is located, provided that the dispute arises directly out of the business activity carried out at the establishment.
-Unrelated claims are therefore not sufficient for jurisdiction.
+- Section 6 confers jurisdiction upon the courts in the place where a business establishment is located, provided that the dispute arises directly out of the business activity carried out at the establishment.
+Unrelated claims are therefore not sufficient for conferral of jurisdiction.

 iii Conflict of law issues

-The governing law of contracts will be determined in accordance with the Rome I Regulation.58 The basic principle is that the parties are free to choose the governing law of their contract.59 To the extent that the law applicable to the contract has not been chosen by the parties, the law governing the contract shall be determined in accordance with Article 4.1, Rome I, which contains different choice-of-law rules for different types of contract.
-Where the contract may not be categorised as being one of the specified types or where its elements fall within more than one of the specified types, it is to be governed by the law of the country where the party required to effect the characteristic performance of the contract has his or her habitual residence (Article 4.2).60 However, where it is clear from all the circumstances of the case that the contract is manifestly more closely connected with a country other than that indicated in Articles 4.1 or 4.2, the law of that other country shall apply (Article 4.3).61
+The governing law of contracts will be determined in accordance with the Rome I Regulation (Rome I).48 The basic principle is based on party autonomy, namely, that the parties are free to choose the governing law of their contract.49 To the extent that the law applicable to the contract has not been chosen by the parties, the law governing the contract shall be determined in accordance with Article 4.1, which contains different choice-of-law rules for different types of contract.
+Where the contract may not be categorised as being one of the specified types or where its elements fall within more than one of the specified types, it is to be governed by the law of the country where the party required to effect the characteristic performance of the contract has his or her habitual residence (Article 4.2).50 However, where it is clear from all the circumstances of the case that the contract is manifestly more closely connected with a country other than that indicated in Articles 4.1 or 4.2, the law of that other country shall apply (Article 4.3).51

-The governing law of matters relating to tort will be determined in accordance with the Rome II Regulation (Rome II).62 The basic rule is that the law applicable to a tort claim is the law of the country in which the damage occurs (lex loci damin), irrespective of the country in which the event giving rise to the damage occurred and irrespective of the country or countries in which the indirect consequences of that event occur.63
+The governing law of matters relating to tort will be determined in accordance with the Rome II Regulation (Rome II).52 The main rule is that the law applicable to a tort claim is the law of the country in which the damage occurred (lex loci damni), irrespective of the country in which the event giving rise to the damage occurred and irrespective of the country or countries in which the indirect consequences of that event occur.

-The Kolassa ruling may have ramifications for the determination of the applicable law according to Rome I and Rome II, especially as regards what is to be understood by the notions 'contract' and 'tort', given the principle of parallel interpretation between the Brussels and the Rome Regulations.64
+The Kolassa ruling likely has ramifications for the determination of the applicable law under Rome I and Rome II, particularly with respect to the meaning of the terms 'contract' and 'tort', in view of the principle of parallel interpretation between the Brussels and the Rome Regulations.53

 iv Criminal jurisdiction